niels-slotboom/notes/Submanifolds.typ

 $
   gamma = P = g - Q = r^2 (dtheta otimes dtheta + sin^2 theta dphi otimes dphi).
 $
-This is also what one would expect: an appropriately scaled metric on $S^2$.
+This is what one would expect: an appropriately scaled metric on $S^2$.

-= Covariant Derivatives on Foliations and Submanifolds The goal of this section is to define how a connection on a manifold $cal(M)$ induces a connection on the leaves of a foliation $Sigma$ of $cal(M)$.
-To this end, we review the definition of a connection $nabla$ as well as how the conditions of vanishing torsion and metric compatibility uniquely single out the Levi-Civita connection.
-We then proceed to define the induced connection $mnabla$ on a foliation as the tangential projection of $nabla$, and show that if $nabla$ is of Levi-Civita type, then so is $mnabla$.
+= Covariant Derivatives on Foliations and Submanifolds In addition to the metric, a manifold can be endowed with various other geometric structures.
+This section focuses on _affine connections_, with an emphasis on how a connection on a manifold $cal(M)$ induces a connection on the leaves of a foliation $Sigma$ of $cal(M)$.
+We begin by reviewing the definition of a connection $nabla$ (briefly, familiarity with the concept is assumed), and then explore how the conditions of vanishing torsion and metric compatibility uniquely determine the Levi-Civita connection.
+Next, we define the induced connection $mnabla$ on $Sigma$ as the tangential projection of $nabla$ on $cal(M)$, and demonstrate that if $nabla$ is Levi-Civita, then so is $nabla$.
 == Review: Affine Connections
-Before discussing how a connection on a (pseudo-)Riemannian manifold $cal(M)$ induces a connection on the submanifolds $Sigma_(t) subset cal(M)$ that comprise a foliation $Sigma$, we review the definition of affine connections and recall how the conditions of metric compatibility and torsion-freeness uniquely determine the Levi-Civita connection.
+To review the notion of affine connections, we must first introduce some additional notation.
 Let
 $
   T^((r,s)) cal(M) = (T cal(M))^(otimes r) otimes (T^* cal(M))#h(0em)^(otimes s)
 $